 Financial compensation is highest for NYU Polytechnic School of Engineering grads with a master's degree in management (average earnings climb to $142K per year).
 A Bachelor of Science in Mechanical Engineering (ME) commands less pay, and these degree-holders face median pay of approximately $58K.

 Many former NYU Polytechnic School of Engineering students are familiar with Project Management, and slightly less than a fifth of grads move on to positions where this experience is utilized.
 For Polytechnic Institute of New York University grads, proficiency in Linux warrants a paycheck that is 13 percent more than other alumni salaries.
 Engineering Design, Microsoft Office, and Microsoft Excel are desirable skills as well.

 Benefits and Perks

-A strong majority of former students earn paid vacation and paid sick time.
-Most former students set up a 401(k) to save for retirement.
-Dental insurance applies to a majority of grads, and most graduates report health coverage.
-Graduates of Polytechnic Institute of New York University are also recipients of a company-subsidized cell phone, life insurance, a casual working environment, and stock purchase plan.
+A lucky minority (about one-third of alumni) are fortunate enough to be compensated for vacation while just one-fourth of alumni get sick time.
+Most grads opt for a 401(k) to save for retirement.
+Dental insurance applies to a strong majority of alums, and a large number of alums report health coverage.
+Polytechnic Institute of New York University grads are also lucky enough to receive a casual working environment, life insurance, tuition reimbursement, and a company-subsidized cell phone.

-Alumni of Stevens Institute of Technology pick up average paychecks of approximately $89K, which is closest to the amount made by NYU Polytechnic School of Engineering grads among similar schools.
+Stevens Institute of Technology graduates, who earn $87K on average, make a similar amount to NYU Polytechnic School of Engineering grads.
 Other schools similar to NYU Polytechnic School of Engineering include Drexel University, Clark University, and Duquesne University.